Fusion1013/AvasarVault/Cultures & Species/Elementals/Elementals.md

 ### Water Sprites
 The most common type of [[Sprites|Sprite]] are Water [[Sprites]], forming in bodies of water of a sufficient size.
 They can commonly be found along coastlines, among docks, or following ships.
 They can take the form of fish, small sea serpents, or other ocean-dwelling fauna.
 ### Fire Sprites
 Fire [[Sprites]] can be found in smaller fires, such as fireplaces or bonfires.
+They are fickle in nature, only living for at most a few minutes before returning to the [[Elemental Plane of Chaos]].
+New ones quickly take their place, dancing among the flames.
 ### Air Sprites
-Air Sprites mostly prefer to stay invisible.
-In the few instances they allow themselves to be seen, they are floating along calm winds, or raging i n
+Air Sprites mostly prefer to stay invisible, but sometimes show themselves.
+They are whimsical creatures, just like the winds they ride on.
+Like other Sprites, they take on the characteristics of the winds that carry them.
+They might be seen floating along a calm summer breeze, taking the shape of ribbons floating through the air.
+They might take the shape of violent birds, raging through the storms.
 ### Earth Sprites
+Earth Sprites are among the rarer version of [[Sprites|Sprite]].
+They are most often seen deep underground, crawling through caves in the shape of snails or crabs made from rock.
+During a rockslide they might lead the charge, leaving death and destruction in their wake.
+### Arcane Sprites
+It has long been debated if arcane energy is a type of Elemental Energy or not.
+One occurrence that lends credence to this argument is the existence of Arcane Sprites.
+They form in areas of high magical concentrations, where extreme feats of magic have been performed.
+They are elusive, rarely showing themselves.
+An archmage might go their entire life without ever seeing one.

+Not much is known about them due to their elusive nature.
+Research on them might take years
 ## Creating Elementals
 Elementals can also be created through magical means.
 Most spells that create elementals do not pull an existing one from the [[Elemental Plane of Chaos]].
 Instead, it pulls elemental energies from the surrounding area, concentrating it into a new elemental being.
 When creating a Stone Elemental for example, rock might be pulled from a nearby cliff.
 For more powerful spells, energy might be pulled from the [[Elemental Plane of Chaos]] itself.
 When creating an elemental through these means, a small part of the casters soul is imbued into the created elemental, binding it to the caster.
 Removing the soul without banishing the elemental can have different effects depending on the nature of the spell.
 # Elemental Types